 University of Illinois

-Journal of Forensic Toxicology and Pharmacology is a peer-reviewed scholarly journal and aims to publish the most complete and reliable source of information on the discoveries and current developments in the mode of original articles, review articles, case reports, short communications, etc. in all areas of forensic toxicology and pharmacology and making them available online freely without any restrictions or any other subscriptions to researchers worldwide.
+Journal of Forensic Toxicology and Pharmacology is a peer-reviewed scholarly journal and aims to publish the most complete and reliable source of information on the discoveries and current developments in the mode of original articles, review articles, case reports, short communications, etc. in all areas of forensic toxicology, forensic science and pharmacology and making them available online freely without any restrictions or any other subscriptions to researchers worldwide.

 Journal of Forensic Toxicology and Pharmacology focuses mainly on topics that include: